 Explore Rioja’s little winemaking villages, which have treasures to uncover.
 Discover the history on our wine tour The Ages of Rioja.

 Things to do in Rioja: Discover the ancient relics of winemaking

 One of the delightful activities you can do while in La Rioja region of Spain is explore its little winemaking villages, which have many treasures not immediately obvious…

-As you explore the countryside on your Rioja wine tour, church towers punctuating the landscape will show you their presence, leading you to quaint honey-coloured little villages.
+As you explore the countryside on your Rioja wine tour, church towers punctuating the landscape will show you their presence, leading you to quaint honey-colored little villages.
 Their narrow medieval streets and imposing manors adorned with coats of arms tell you stories of nobles and serfs.
 But not all the treasures will be in front of your eyes, because most of these little villages have an underworld labyrinth of cellars where wine has been produced for centuries.

 It has always been a tradition of Rioja wineries to excavate underground to make their cellars, and they can be seen to this day in a variety of different models, according to different circumstances.
 Some were excavated horizontally; some had to be dug deep so as to be at a sufficiently low level, while others have their cellars underneath their buildings.